brandur/sorg/content/nanoglyphs-drafts/031-api-docs.md

 Oh so _that's_ what `GenerateHTTPResponse` does.
 Hallelujah -- I was lost, but now I'm found.
 That documentation isn't just of no value, it's actually of negative value because someone might see there's documentation on a function and go there to read it, only to realize they've completely wasted their time.

-So where possible, I encourage my peers to write docstrings that aren't just useful to us, but have enough context that they'd be useful to external users as well.
+So where possible, I encourage an internal convention of writing docstrings that aren't just useful to us, but have enough context that they'd be useful to _anyone_.

-Check out the [Keycloak REST API](https://www.keycloak.org/docs-api/15.0/rest-api/index.html) for an example of what inhuman API documentation looks like -- exhaustive, but with zero context on what anything is or what it does.
-Frustratingly context-free in every possible way.
-I'm aiming very explicitly for our docs _not_ to look like that.
+Check out the [Keycloak REST API](https://www.keycloak.org/docs-api/15.0/rest-api/index.html) for an example of what inhuman API documentation looks like -- exhaustive, but frustratingly context-free in every possible way.
+I'm aiming very explicitly for our docs not to look like that.

+---

 ## Necromancers, by Scott Ridley (#necromancers)

 Like sci-fi, want a TV recommendation, and still trust me after my horrible over-optimistic _Wheel of Time_ review from a few months back? [_Raised by Wolves_](https://en.wikipedia.org/wiki/Raised_by_Wolves_(American_TV_series\)), which just started airing season two.
 Directed by Ridley Scott, this is the purest science fiction to make its way to a big budget production in years, and one of the precious few original ideas to be found in modern culture.
 It's seriously crazy -- flying snakes, acid oceans, androids performing ad-hoc facial reconstructive surgery, Travis Fimmel reprising his role as Ragnor Lothbrok -- nothing makes sense, yet there's just enough there to make me believe there's a method to the madness.
 I never have any idea what's going to happen next.

 Until next week.

+[1] We look for Go "pseudo-enums" using basically the same technique as the [exhaustive lint](https://github.com/nishanths/exhaustive), which is open source if you want to look at code.